visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 """"""""

 Despite all of these features being added to the X Ray Image Query to facilitate usability, there are still cases where confusion can arise.
+One such case is where the spatial extents mesh can appear to be upside down.
 Consider the following:

 .. figure:: images/xray_pitfall_sideview1.png